krishang118/Social-Networking-Platform/README.md

-# Welcome to Basic Social Networking Site
+Social Networking Platform

-Welcome coders!
 This is a basic social networking site built using React.js, JavaScript, and MySQL.

 ## Installation and Setup

 ### Prerequisites
-- React.js and npm installed on your machine
+- React.js and npm should be installed on your machine.
-- MySQL Workbench (version 8.0ce) and MySQL Server (version 8.0) installed
+- MySQL Workbench and MySQL Server installed on your machine.

 ### Steps
 1. Clone this repository to your local machine.